singpolyma/badcode.rocks/content/articles/2019025 December Teardown: Robot Simulator/index.md

 <section markdown="1">
 # How to turn a robot

 So N/S/E/W becomes 10/20/30/40... why?
-There are two parts to this answer... both are different kinds of clever, but always the kind of clever that just makse things worse.
+There are two parts to this answer... both are different kinds of clever, but always the kind of clever that just makes things worse.

 The robot can turn left or right, but there only needs to be an implementation for right because helpfully: